olebole/irafdoc/doc/lists.raverage.rst

   </p>
   <p>
   The input may be a physical file or the standard input.
-The standard input is specified by the special name <tt>"STDIN"</tt>.
+The standard input is specified by the special name <span style="font-family: monospace;">"STDIN"</span>.
 All the input values are read and stored in a temporary file prior to computing the output.
   A temporary file is also used if the input is to be numerically sorted by increasing value of the first column.
 Note that the sorting is done